migarabhanu/SafarieAI/README.md

 Please download both Python files and run it !

 # Let's contribute.
-If you like to contribute this project, Please make a folk and after you m
+If you like to contribute this project, Please make a folk and after you made changes, Open a pull request ! 💣

+# DON'T COPY & PASTE

 ***Source Code Protected 🚀***